Let's Get Some Tips and Fast Facts From the REAL Instagram Experts (hint: not me!)

 BUT I get it!
 I get the appeal.
 And like I said, I DO know research and the right experts to connect us to for Instagram help.

-- 59% of Instagram users are 18-29 years old.
+33.2 percent of U.S. Instagram users were between 25 and 34 years old.
+The second-largest user group was 18 to 24 year olds with a 22.9 percent share.
 Here’s where that group went when they left Facebook and Twitter.

 Tips and Trends from the Instagram Experts